 - Once Probate is opened and the appropriate proceeding has been selected, the court appoints a personal representative for decedent's estate.
 The court gives deference to the person nominated as the personal representative in decedent's Will.

-In Florida, a personal representative (PR)is a fiduciary who shall observe the standards of care applicable to trustees.
-A personal representative is under a duty to settle and distribute the estate of the decedent in accordance with the terms of the decedent's will and the Florida Statutes, always considering the best interests of the estate.
+- The personal representative is under a duty to settle and distribute the estate of the decedent in accordance with the terms of the decedent's Will and the Probate Code as expeditiously and efficiently as is consistent with the best interest of the estate.

 - The personal representative can use decedent's estate to pay for the costs involved in probate and must notify decedent's creditors so that they can file their claims against decedent's estate.

 - After paying decedent's creditors, the personal representative distributes the remainder of decedent's assets to the beneficiaries entitled to them.